dyno-might/dyno-might.github.io/_posts/2025-07-10-unprocessed-food.md

 **Blood pressure.** Why was there no change in blood pressure?
 I'm not sure.
 In the [DASH trial](https://doi.org/10.1056/NEJM199704173361601), subjects with high blood pressure ate a diet rich in fruits and vegetables saw large decreases in blood pressure, almost all within [two weeks](https://www.nejm.org/doi/full/10.1056/NEJM199704173361601#:~:text=Figure%201,-Mean).
 One possibility is that my baseline blood pressure isn't that high.
 Another is that in this same trial, they got much bigger reductions by limiting fat, which I did not do.

 Another possibility is that unprocessed food just doesn't have much impact on blood pressure.
-The above study from Barnard et al. only saw [small](https://diabetesjournals.org/care/article-pdf/29/8/1777/594017/zdc00806001777.pdf#page=4) decreases in blood sugar (3-5 mm Hg), even after 22 weeks.
+The above study from Barnard et al. only saw [small](https://diabetesjournals.org/care/article-pdf/29/8/1777/594017/zdc00806001777.pdf#page=4) decreases in blood pressure (3-5 mm Hg), even after 22 weeks.

 **Pulse.** As far as I know, there's zero reason to think that unprocessed food would change your pulse.
 I only included it because my blood pressure monitor did it automatically.